marco-luzzara/floor-cleaner/report.md

 ### Architecture and Components

 During the development of the project, the architecture have changed.
 The main reason was to accomodate the window for the realtime updates of the cleaner.

-The architecture is described by this Fritzing schema:
+The first architecture included the motors (wheels) and was externally power-sourced.
+It is described by this Fritzing schema:

 ![Architecture](./presentation/floor-cleaner/public/images/cleaner_architecture.png)